Acelogic/ImageSegmentation/README.md

 # Felzenszwalb Image Segmentation
-Implementation of Felzenszwalb’s Image Segmentation Algorithm using an efficent graph based approach as described in the original academic literature
+Implementation of Felzenszwalb’s Image Segmentation Algorithm using an efficient graph based approach as described in the original academic literature
 [http://cs.brown.edu/people/pfelzens/papers/seg-ijcv.pdf] featured in the International Journal of Computer Vision (IJCV) in 2004 by Pedro F. Felzenszwalb and Daniel P. Hutenlocher.

 ### Results